 1 cup boiling water

 Stir in boiling water (batter will be thin).
-Pour batter into prepared pans.
+Pour batter evenly into prepared pans.

 Bake 30 to 35 minutes or until wooden pick inserted in center comes out clean.

-Cool 10 minutes; remove from pans to wire racks.
+Cool 10 minutes; remove from pans to wire racks and remove parchments.
 Cool completely.

 Frost with “PERFECTLY CHOCOLATE” CHOCOLATE FROSTING” – see recipe below.

 ONE-PAN CAKE: Grease and flour 13x9x2-inch baking pan.
 Heat oven to 350° F. Pour batter into prepared pan.
 Bake 35 to 40 minutes.
 Cool completely.
 Frost.

 BUNDT CAKE: Grease and flour 12-cup fluted tube pan.
 Heat oven to 350°F. Pour batter into prepared pan.
 Bake 50 to 55 minutes.
 Cool 15 minutes; remove from pan to wire rack.
 Cool completely.
 Frost.

 CUPCAKES: Line muffin cups (2-1/2 inches in diameter) with paper bake cups.
 Heat oven to 350°F. Fill cups 2/3 full with batter.
 Bake 22 to 25 minutes.
 Cool completely.
 Frost.
 About 30 cupcakes.)